acgetchell/mundus-atrox/src/journals/eighth.md

 5. A Fireball goes off!
 But everyone makes their saving throws, only taking 16 damage.
 6. *Geral* holds his action.
 7. I hold my action.
-8. *Actius* forks his Eldritch Blast.
+8. *Actias* forks his Eldritch Blast.
 He lands both and does 20 damage!
 That Redbrand goes down, as does the one coming at *CoralKing*.
 9. *CoralKing* hits the new approaching Redbrand in front of him, doing 6 damage.

 #### Third Round